Do you have pain from your braces?

 In some cases, sores may develop on your cheeks and gums as they adapt to your braces.
 Swishing for just 60 seconds with warm salt water can reduce the irritation and alleviate soreness.
 It can also help to ward off any infection you may risk encountering.

-If you cannot stand the thought of gargling salt water, you can try and avoid it entirely.
+If you cannot stand the thought of gargling salt water, you can avoid it entirely.
 If you begin to experience irritation on your inner cheeks, your gums, or even your lips because of your braces, then orthodontic wax may be helpful.
 This wax is applied to the metal to reduce the irritation it causes on the inside of the mouth.
-Your dentist or orthodontist should stock it so be sure to ask!

 Massaging your gums.